 Actually, Far Cry’s graphics were the first to be considered truly “new-gen” back in 2004, as the game’s beaches and winding valleys were really a sight to behold.
-And it would be an understatement to say that Far Cry was a cutting edge game back in 2004, as its huge levels were both beautiful to look at and offered multiple paths for players to reach their goals, with the game giving gamers a sense of freedom that few action games to date have equalled.
+And it would be an understatement to say that Far Cry was a cutting edge game back in 2004, as its huge levels were both beautiful to look at and offered multiple paths for players to reach their goals, with the game giving gamers a sense of freedom few action games to date have equalled.

 Far Cry also excelled in other areas, though, as the mercenaries of baddie Dr Krieger were some of the toughest enemies seen in a video game to date, even if their uncannily precise aiming even from long distances did leave some players disgruntled back in the day.
-And let’s not forget Far Cry’s comical trigens, mutated monstrosities that could kill players in two swipes, which were no doubt a source of frustration for many.
+And let’s not forget Far Cry’s comical trigens, mutated monstrosities that could kill players in two swipes, which no doubt were a source of frustration for many.

-Because it’s clear that Far Cry offered the kind of challenge that one rarely finds in first-person shooters these days, with dying being as common an occurrence in the game as it is in Hidetaka Miyazaki’s Dark Souls series.
+Because it’s clear that Far Cry offered the kind of challenge that one rarely finds in first-person shooters these days, with dying being as common an occurrence in the game as is in Hidetaka Miyazaki’s Dark Souls series.